Business Operating System (software)

-The Business Operating System, or BOS, was initially developed as an early cross-platform operating system, originally produced for Intel 8080 and Motorola 6800 computers, then redeveloped for actual businesses and business models.
-The technology began subsequently for Zilog Z80-based computers, and then later for most microcomputers of the 1980s, then developed into a premium automated software solution for Investors and Asset Managers alike.
-CAP Ltd, a British company and at the time one of the world's largest Information Technology consulting firms, developed BOS.
-CAP designed BOS and BOS applications for platform-independence.
+The Business Operating System, or BOS, was initially developed as an early cross-platform operating system, originally for Intel 8080 and Motorola 6800 microprocessors and then for actual businesses and business models.
+The technology was used in Zilog Z80-based computers and later for most microcomputers of the 1980s.
+The system was developed by CAP Ltd, a British company that later became one of the world's largest information technology consulting firms.
+BOS and BOS applications were designed to be platform-independent.

-Via a management buyout (MBO) in 1981, BOS was spun off to three interlinked companies, MPSL (MicroProducts Software Ltd) which looked after the sales and marketing of BOS, MPPL (MicroProducts Programming Ltd) which looked after both the development of BOS and various horizontal software packages, and MicroProducts Training Ltd. BOS was distributed on a global basis, mainly to the United States and British Commonwealth, by a variety of independent and MPSL-owned companies.
+Via a management buyout (MBO) in 1981, BOS was spun off to three interlinked companies, MPSL (MicroProducts Software Ltd) which looked after the sales and marketing of BOS, MPPL (MicroProducts Programming Ltd) which looked after both the development of BOS and various horizontal software packages, and MicroProducts Training Ltd. BOS was distributed on a global basis, mainly to the United States and the British Commonwealth, by a variety of independent and MPSL-owned companies.

 A popular version was implemented on the Sage/Stride 68000 family based computers, and sold well in Australia.
-The Sage itself was initially developed using UCSD Pascal and p-code, so it fitted well with the basic BOS design.
+The Sage itself was initially developed using UCSD Pascal and p-code, so it fit well with the basic BOS design.

-The small BOS dealer/distributor network and its command-line interface structure met its demise when graphical user interface operating systems became prevalent.
-The redevelopment of which, in 2013, was integrated with a graphical user interface, GUI, in order to provide a "simple to use" solution, which "learned" from its user's input.
+The small BOS dealer/distributor network as well as the system's command-line interface contributed to its decline, especially as this was at a time when graphical user interfaces (GUIs) were becoming popular.
+In 2013, the system was provided with an integrated GUI in order to provide a "simple to use" solution, which "learned" from its user's input.

-MPSL developed numerous products for BOS, generally targeting the horizontal markets, leaving the vertical markets (i.e. niche) to independent software vendors ISV.
-Examples of MPSL developed software include BOS/Finder (database), BOS/Planner (spreadsheet), BOS/Writer (word processor) and BOS/AutoClerk (report generation).
+MPSL developed numerous products for BOS, generally targeting horizontal markets, leaving vertical (industry-specific) markets to independent software vendors (ISVs).
+Examples of MPSL developed software include BOS/Finder (database), BOS/Planner (spreadsheet), BOS/Writer (word processor) and BOS/AutoClerk (report generator).
 Companies sold various BOS accounting software suites in the UK and United States.
 In the UK, BOS accounting packages were considered to be the industry standard by some accountants.

 The accounts software was split into four sections: Sales Ledger, Invoices, Purchase Ledger, Daybook and Journal Entries.
-Data entry and ledger reports were compatible with the Autoclerk report generator software.
+Data entry and ledger reports were compatible with the Autoclerk report generator.
 This feature was especially favoured by accountants and tax officials as it meant that a consultant could sit down with a programmer/operator of the BOS system to plan out and ensure that accounting information was presented in exactly the right way for official acceptance.
 In the early adoption of business microcomputers not having accounts correctly laid out was one of the biggest complaints by tax officials.